SimonBuusJensen/OpenTrench3D/README.md

 The procedure is divided into three straightforward steps:
 1. Apply markings around the open trench, used as Ground Control Points (GCP), possibly using a spray marker.
 2. Carefully video record the trench from various angles, ensuring the camera is aimed down towards the utilities visible in the trench.
 3. Upload the captured video through the [SmartSurvey](https://it34.com/en/services/smartsurvey-app-en/) application.
-Subsequent, the video data is then send to a server for processing into a 3D point cloud.
+Subsequently, the video data is sent to a server for processing into a 3D point cloud.

 # Download:
 OpenTrench3D comprises 310 point clouds in .ply file format with the following attributes: [X, Y, Z, R, G, B, C]
 - X, Y, Z: x-, y- and z-coordinates in meters
-- R, G, B: Red- Green and Blue color channel (0-255)
+- R, G, B: Red, Green and Blue color channel (0-255)
 - C: Class id (0, 1, 2, 3 or 4)

 **OpenTrench3D on Kaggle**: [link](https://www.kaggle.com/datasets/hestogpony/opentrench3d/data?select=Examples)